AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/req_set.rst

    qualified is based on Zero Foot Print run-time, which does not support any construct described in this chapter"
    ARM chap.
-13 : Representation Issues | "Constructs described in this chapter do not result in executable code so they are of no interest for coverage analysis."
+13 : Representation Issues | "Constructs described in this chapter do not result in executable code and thus are not relevant to coverage analysis."